Correlate Disparate Data Points

 Kubernetes Services

 Service endpoints enable the abstraction of services and the ability to scale horizontally.
-Essentially, it is an abstraction defining a logical set of Pods.
+Essentially, they are abstractions defining a logical set of Pods.
 Services represent groups of Pods acting as one, allowing Pods to access services in other Pods without directing service-destined traffic to the Pod IP.
 Remember, Pods are short-lived!

 The service endpoint’s IP address is from the “Portal Net” range defined on the API service.
-The address is local to the host, so make sure it doesn’t clash with the docker0 bridge IP address.
+The address is local to the host, so ensure it doesn’t clash with the docker0 bridge IP address.

 Pods are targeted by accessing a service that represents a group of Pods.
 A service can be viewed with a similar analogy to a load balancer, sitting in front of Pods accepting front-end service-destined traffic.
 Services act as the main hooking point for service / Pod interactions.
 They offer high-level abstraction to Pods and the containers within.

-All traffic gets redirected to the service IP endpoint, which performs the redirection to the correct backend.
+All traffic gets redirected to the service IP endpoint, which redirects it to the correct backend.
 Traffic hits the service IP address ( Portal Net ), and a Netfilter IPtable rules forward to a local host high port number.

-The -proxy service creates the high port number forming the basis for load balancing.
+The proxy service creates a high port number, which forms the basis for load balancing.
 The load balancing object then listens to that port.
 The Kub proxy acts as a full proxy, maintaining two different TCP connections.

 One separates the connection from the container to the proxy and another from the proxy to the load-balanced destination.
 The following is an example of a service definition file.
 The service listens on port 80 and sends traffic to the backend container port on 8080.
 Notice how the object kind is set to “service” and not “Pods” like in the previous definition file.